Valhalla High School (California)

-Located in Rancho San Diego, Valhalla High School is a public high school operated by the Grossmont Union High School District with an enrollment of 2,112 students.
+Valhalla High School is a public high school in Rancho San Diego, California.
+It is operated by Grossmont Union High School District with an enrollment of 2,112 students.
 The school is characterized by its school colors, orange and white, going by the nickname Orange Nation.
 During its existence, the school has won the California Distinguished School Award in both 2001 and 2003, and is also accredited by the Western Association of Schools and Colleges.
 The school is currently directed by principal Joshua Johnson and three assistant principals.
-Several programs are available to students, including ASB, marching, jazz, and orchestra bands, drama, color guard, cheer, dance, and athletics such as football and baseball, among other programs.

 History

 Upon opening in 1974, the school had a very different open campus atmosphere, with a college-like schedule.
 The school was centered around the main building, with open-air classrooms.
 Reflective of this, the original motto was "Freedom with Responsibility".

 During the 1980s, the school transitioned to a more traditional open campus, although some unique architectural elements remain.

 Campus

-The campus was first built in the 12th century.
-Its construction began in 1173 and concluded in 1174.
-The school was a wooden shack used by early tribes of California to educate young children.
-The building decayed after several decades of use, so a new school, Valhalla High School, was built in its place in 1974.
+The original school was built in 1974.
 Valhalla's main structure is a five-story octagonal building.
 Originally orange, the trim of the building was painted blue in 2009.
 Classrooms are situated along the outside wall and center of the building.
 The gymnasiums are freestanding.

 Sports facilities include a football and soccer field, baseball diamonds, basketball, tennis and volleyball courts, and two swimming pools.

 A new, freestanding, two-story building that houses 12 science classrooms is currently in use.
 The building was proposed in order to make more room for teachers.
 It was dedicated in May 2010.

 In 2015, The main building was closed for renovation and repair of the inner structure.
 Temporary classrooms took their place for humanities and elective classes.
 In the 2016-17 school year, students returned to the main building for instruction, and the temporary classrooms were removed.